herocrab/HeroCrabPlugin/README.md

 | connections:200                 | ushort |
 | log:1000                        | ushort |

-If there are any issues parsing "help" context will be returned.
+If there are any issues parsing the command line, "help" context will be returned.

 --